Questions parents ask about swimming pool policies03/01/2016

-The Institute of Sport & Recreation Management (ISRM) is the leading national professional body for sport and recreational management in this country.
+The Chartered Institute for the Management of Sport and Physical Activity (CIMSPA) is the leading national professional body for sport and recreational management in this country.

 It states the pool must do a risk assessment but provided the children are in a non-swimmer area of reasonably shallow water and can swim, or are wearing approved armbands, it is likely that one adult can safely look after two children – where one or more is under the age of three – or three children four to seven-years-old.

 - What has age got to do with it?

 The influence of age is likely to be on swimming ability, height in relation to pool water depth, maturity, behaviour, and the understanding of risk.